legalize-dev/legalize-nl/nl/BWBR0035791.md

 The procedure for changing this decree has a duration of approximately five months.
 A public consultation of six weeks is standard in this procedure.
 Following the publication of this document, this frequency table will be periodically adapted i.e. updated with the latest EC-Decisions, ECC Decisions etc. The consolidated decree version of this frequency plan is permanently available at: http://www.rijksoverheid.nl/onderwerpen/frequentiebeleid/nationaal-frequentieplan-nfp

-For more information please consult the names and addresses in the colophon.

-**Lijst met belangrijke links:**

-**Colofon**

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-**Radio-interfaces** -Voorwaarden aan apparatuur die in een frequentieband mag worden gebruikt.
-Deze voorwaarden hebben betrekking op de bandbreedte, kanaalindeling, het uitgezonden vermogen en de bezettingsgraad.

 ### Annex 5, Summary of this Dutch Frequency Plan

-Dit is een uitgave van Ministerie van Economische Zaken

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-### Annex 5, Summary of this Dutch Frequency Plan

-Redactie

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-Voor de volgende frequentieband geldt vergunningverlening aan landelijke commerciële omroep op volgorde van binnenkomst van de aanvraag:

-### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

-### Annex 5, Summary of this Dutch Frequency Plan

-A.H.W.
-Zwiers; ton.zwiers(a)agentschaptelecom.nl

-Drs.
-T. Deinum; t.deinum(a)minez.nl

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

-### Annex 5, Summary of this Dutch Frequency Plan

-Agentschap Telecom

-Emmasingel 1

-9726 AH Groningen

-Postbus 450

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-### Annex 5, Summary of this Dutch Frequency Plan

-9700 AL Groningen
+For more information please consult the names and addresses in the colophon.

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.